forever9teen/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that returns a key with the biggest integer value.
+Write a function that returns a list with all values multiplied by a number without using any loops.

-Prototype: def best_score(a_dictionary):
+Prototype: def multiply_list_map(my_list=[], number=0):

-You can assume that all values are only integers

-If no score found, return None

-You can assume all students have a different score
+Returns a new list:

+Same length as my_list

+Each value should be multiplied by number

+Initial list should not be modified

 You are not allowed to import any module

+You have to use map

+Your file should be max 3 lines